 The Mac Admin & Developer Conference is, as they say in the UK, just what it says on the tin.
 Now in its third year, it offers sessions on the Terminal, automation, security, device management, and other topics of interest to Mac IT professionals.
 It’s held at the Leicester Square in London.

 MacTech Pro: March–September 2018

 A regional event series from the folks behind MacTech Conference, MacTech Pro is designed for professional Apple techs and consultants.
 Events are single-track, hotel-based seminars, and the all-day schedule includes lunch.
 Topics may include creating a storage strategy, deployment methods, scripting Python, IoT and home automation, security, troubleshooting, and more.
-The MacTech Pro events will take place in nine cities throughout the United States:
+The MacTech Pro events take place in nine cities throughout the United States: